Public Charge

 3

-Your eligible children’s use of public benefits will not affect your ability to get a green card or become a citizen.
+Eligible children’s use of public benefits will not affect their parent's ability to get a green card or become a citizen.

 4

-BAILA Network enrollers, promotores, and lawyers can answer your questions and help you get the benefits you need to keep your family healthy and safe!
+BAILA Network enrollers, promotores, and lawyers can help answer questions about public charge and benefits eligibility.

 You can also use the Keep Your Benefits guide to learn more about whether the test may apply to you.